Everything You Need to Know About Online Banking: Statistics and Facts

 This means they are often able to offer higher returns and innovative money management resources to customers.
 Although it's too early to tell if neobanks will completely replace traditional banking institutions, it's a fact that internet banks in the USA and EU are experiencing constant growth.

-According to online and mobile banking statistics, the most generous digital banks offer up to 2% more in APY than traditional banks.
+The most generous digital banks offer up to 2% more in APY than traditional banks.

 (Investopedia)